Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Dispatcher/README.md

 When your API is frozen, you should add an interface with the common called methods and add subscribing with a standard dispatcher.

-If only one specific object need to called each time, you don't need a dispatcher but a Mediator.
+If only one specific object need to be called each time, you don't need a dispatcher but a Mediator.

 There is no error or exception if an event is not caught by any component.